 Article VII Bylaws and Amendments

 The Constitution of The Scott Hockey League and its provisions shall be carried out according to the current Bylaws.
-The articles of this Constitution and its Bylaws may be amended at any regular meeting by a simple majority vote of the members present provided that notice of such proposed change was given to the membership in any form or media at least 2 week prior to that meeting.
+The articles of this Constitution and its Bylaws may be amended at any regular meeting by a simple majority vote of the members present provided that notice of such proposed change was given to the membership in any form or media at least 2 weeks prior to that meeting.

 Article VIII Adoption